 Critical thinking is a vital skill in Sociology.
 This field requires you to ask questions and search for plausible answers.
 It is a valuable skill to develop theories of social interactions, helping you measure the phenomena and avoid being influenced by your biases and ethical conflicts.

 With critical thinking, you will gather, interpret, and analyze accurate and meaningful data that can either support or challenge your theory.
 Creative and logical reasoning are necessary when you formulate persuasive arguments and evaluate their validity.

-When you are in studying Sociology, you are expected to develop and utilize your research skills.
-You need it when crating hypotheses and applying theoretical approaches to problems.
+When you are studying Sociology, you are expected to develop and utilize your research skills.
+You need it when creating hypotheses and applying theoretical approaches to problems.
 It is quite handy during the gathering of data and translating theories into action.

 Online vs. Traditional Sociology Degrees – Any Major Differences?